 Most hotels have fax machines available for guest use (be sure to ask about the charge to use it).
 Many hotel rooms are wired for guests' fax machines.
 A less expensive way to send and receive faxes may be at stores such as The UPS Store.

-Daylight saving time is in effect from 1am on the second Sunday in March to 1am on the first Sunday in November, except in Arizona, Hawaii, the U.S. Virgin Islands, and Puerto Rico.
+Time -- All New England states are in the Eastern time zone (the same zone as New York City) and 5 to 6 hours behind the time in London.
+Why 5 to 6?
+Because daylight saving time is in effect from 2am on the second Sunday in March to 2am on the first Sunday in November.
 Daylight saving time moves the clock 1 hour ahead of standard time.

-Toilets -- You won't find public toilets or "restrooms" on the streets in most U.S. cities but they can be found in hotel lobbies, bars, restaurants, museums, department stores, railway and bus stations, and service stations.
-Large hotels and fast-food restaurants are often the best bet for clean facilities.
+Toilets -- Public toilets can be found in hotel lobbies, bars, restaurants, museums, department stores, railway and bus stations, and gas stations.
+Large hotels and fast-food restaurants are often the best bets for clean facilities.
 Restaurants and bars in resorts or heavily visited areas may reserve their restrooms for patrons.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.